IntentArchitect/Docs/articles/getting-started/tutorials/create-a-module/03-install-and-run-the-module/install-and-run-the-module.md

 We've created a project structure, installed our Module, and set the Output Target to our `TestApp.Domain` project.
 We are now ready to run our Module.

-1. Observe that the Software Factory automatically executed itself when you saved the `Visual Studio` Designer and when clicking on it you should see the following staged changes:
+1. Notice that the Software Factory automatically executed itself when you saved the `Visual Studio` Designer and when clicking on it you should see the following staged changes:

     ![Software Factory Output](images/software-factory-module-output.png)
 2. Click the `APPLY CHANGES` button.